supercoder186/Exo/README.md

 <a name="LanguageSpecification"></a>
 ## Language Specification

-There are no comments in this language
+Note: Comments start with a #, similar to python.
+There are no multiline comments

 <a name="types"></a>
 ### Data Types